Oscillatory large-scale dynamos from Cartesian convection simulations: Conclusions

 \section{Conclusions}

-We have presented results from simulations of turbulent magnetized convection both with an imposed shear flow using the shearing box approximation (Sets~A and B) and in rigidly rotating cases (Set~C).
+We have presented results from simulations of turbulent magnetized convection both with an imposed shear flow using the shearing box approximation (Sets~A, B, E, and F) and in rigidly rotating cases (Set~D).
 In accordance with previous results, we find the generation of dynamically important large-scale magnetic fields.
-In distinction to our earlier studies, we here vary the relative importance of rotation with respect to shear by covering the range $q=-10\ldots1.99$ of the relative shear rate $q$.
+In distinction to our earlier studies, we vary here the relative importance of rotation and shear by covering the range $q=-10\ldots1.99$ of the relative shear rate $q$.
 We find that for $q=1$ the solutions are always stationary, which is in accordance with earlier results.
-For large $q$, i.e.\ slower rotation, and for $q\ll1$, oscillatory solutions are found.
+In Sets~A and B, where the shear is kept constant and the rotational influence is varied, oscillatory solutions are found for large $q$, i.e.\ slower rotation, and for $q\ll1$.
 These trends are particularly clear in the kinematic regime.
 In the saturated state, however, we often find that the dynamo switches from oscillatory to stationary.
+In Set~C, where $\varOmega_0={\rm const}$, only a single run shows oscillatory magnetic field in the saturated regime.
+Keeping $q$ fixed and varying $\Co$ and $\Sh$ shows that oscillatory solutions appear only in the rather narrow range $0.24<\Co<0.41$.
+Furthermore, when a perfect conductor boundary condition is adopted also at the top, the dynamo changes to a quasi-steady mode.
+Similar dependencies on boundary conditions can also be found in mean-field dynamos and are usually in agreement with corresponding DNS.
+These results suggest that a more thorough parameter study is needed and that the direct simulations need to be compared with mean-field models with the same parameters and turbulent transport coefficients from the test-field method.
+However, such a study is out of scope of the present paper.